 Seniors planning to attend graduate school should begin their arrangements before going abroad.
 This includes taking the necessary tests (e.g., LSAT, MCAT, GRE).

-Students who plan to apply for grants or fellowships should make early contact with the graduate fellowship adviser or the appropriate faculty member.
+Students who plan to apply for grants or fellowships should make early contact with the graduate fellowship advisor or the appropriate faculty member.
 Whenever possible, students should consider arranging interviews before departure.

-The Career Development Office (CDO) offers a wide array of services to help you plan for life after graduation from wherever you are located.
+The Career Development Office (CDO) offers a wide array of services to help students plan for life after graduation from wherever they are located.
 The on-campus recruiting program takes place in fall and spring semester with different types of employers coming at different times.
-To accommodate study abroad students, you may take part in on-campus recruiting for up to one year after graduation.
+To accommodate study abroad students, the CDO allows Pomona students to take part in on-campus recruiting for up to one year after graduation.

 Students may pre-enroll for Pomona classes while abroad, if they wish.
 All questions about pre-enrollment and pre-enrollment procedures should be directed to the Office of the Registrar.
 Students who choose not to pre-enroll may sign up for classes during registration at the start of their first semester back.
 To reserve a slot in a required course, or to petition a closed course, students should contact the appropriate faculty member before departure for study abroad.

 Parents and friends, by law, may not request transcripts on behalf of a student.
 If students anticipate the need for sending a Pomona transcript to another institution while they are abroad, they should complete the Designation of Transcript Release Authority.